Linaro/lava/doc/v2/debian.rst

 maintainer of the packaging for the distribution. ``requires.py`` exists so that automated processes, like CI, can have a reliable but minimal set of packages which must be installed for the specified package to be installable.
+To use a minimal installation, each package listed by `./share/requires.py`` can be installed without its recommended packages using the ``apt install --no-install-recommends

-.. note:: extra dependencies to enable unit tests and other CI actions are not covered by this support.
-However, these tend to change less often than the dependencies of the main source code.
+<packages>`` syntax.

 ``requires.py`` does not currently support dependencies based on the architecture of the installation.
 (Currently, only ``Recommends``